shivasiddharth/GassistPi/README.md

 Connect a LEDs with colours of your choice to GPIO05 for Listening and GPIO06 for Speaking Events.

-Connect LEDs with colours of your choice to GPIO05 for Listening and GPIO06 for Speaking Events.

 ************************************************
 **VOICE CONTROL OF GPIOs, Servo and Pi Shutdown**
 ************************************************